Allied Machine Opens Ohio Training Center

 Read on the following sites:

-Dover, Ohio – Drilling and hole-making machine manufacturing Allied Machine & Engineering has launched an engineering training department to provide comprehensive, hands-on education programs for new employees, end users, and distributors.
+Allied Machine & Engineering, a leading manufacturer of holemaking and finishing cutting tool systems, has launched an engineering training department to provide comprehensive, hands-on education programs for new employees, end users, and distributors.

 Demonstrations are available featuring Allied tools running in a wide variety of materials including low carbon steel, alloy steel, high strength alloy, 304 and 17-4 stainless steel, structural steel plates, 6061 aluminum, and iron.
 Training demonstrations include active participation with attendees helping to select speeds and feeds.